flowerinthenight/flowerinthenight.github.io/_posts/2018-03-31-access-pods-k8s.md

     app: serviceproxy
 {% endhighlight %}

-In this example, all services, mainly `svc1`, `svc2`, and `apigateway` are running in the `default` namespace.
+In this example, all services, mainly `svc1` and `svc2`, are running in the `default` namespace.
 Save this as service.yaml file and deploy:

 {% highlight shell %}
 $ kubectl create -f service.yaml